cookingfox/android-app-lifecycle/README.md

 (`onAppCreated`, `onAppStopped`, etc.) and by allowing activities to trigger lifecycle events with little extra effort.

+This library is compatible with Android from SDK 8 (Froyo).

 ## Installation

 This library uses [JitPack](https://jitpack.io/) for distribution.